eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 First connect the DE10-Nano board to the internet and get a static IP.

+1. Run an Ethernet cable from the DE10-Nano board to a router.

+There are two different network interfaces on the DE10-Nano board: 1) Ethernet interface (ETH0) and 2) USB RNDIS (Ethernet over USB, interface USB0).
+In this exercise we use the Ethernet interface.

 **Note**: Newer versions of the DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
 Unfortunately this exercise does not cover setting up a wireless connection.

-[//]: # (Reason we need to connect to the internet is to do opkg.)

-[//]: # (Most importantly to do a git clone on the source code for this tutorial.)

-1. Run an Ethernet cable from the DE10-Nano board to a router.

-**Note**: There are two different network interfaces on the DE10-Nano board: 1) Ethernet interface (ETH0) and 2) USB RNDIS (Ethernet over USB, interface USB0).
-In this exercise we use the Ethernet interface.

-[//]: # (point user to page in IDZ book to avoid duplication of instructions)

 #### Get a static IP